 The PERT is offered Monday-Thursday throughout the year.
 Students should schedule an appointment on RegisterBlast.
 Seating is limited and test appointments must be made at least 24 hours prior to the desired testing date.

-Testing under "special conditions" will be handled individually through the Office of Student Disabilities and the Vice President of Student Affairs .
+Those needing to test under special conditions will be referred to the Office of Students with Disabilities and the Vice President of Student Affairs.